jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Free Client

-A collection that specifies a client is free, specifies that the client itself can choose where a resource is saved.
+A collection that specifies a client is free, specifies that the client itself can choose where a resource is stored.
 Since the collection still needs to be in a correct state, the client might have to edit @sgv descriptions.
 Take again the example of "pictures" and "family pictures" collections, where normally a picture matching the family picture description, would be placed in that collection.
-A free client might choose to save the resource only in the general pictures collection and not in the family pictures collection.
+A free client might choose to store the resource only in the general pictures collection and not in the family pictures collection.
 They can choose to do this without changing the @sgv description.

 ==== Additional Allowed

-The "additional allowed" client control describes that the client might decide that a canonical container saves a resource it would normally not.
-Take the pictures example above, the client might decide to save a family picture in both collections.
+The "additional allowed" client control describes that the client might decide that a canonical container stores a resource it would normally not.
+Take the pictures example above, the client might decide to store a family picture in both collections.

 ==== Allowed When Not Preferred

 The "allowed when not preferred" client control states that a client may decide where to store a resource when no collection explicitly wants to store the resource.
-The collections that want to explicitly save a resource are those collections that would save a resource, but do not have the save condition (@sec:save-condition) "only stored when not redundant".
+The collections that want to explicitly store a resource are those collections that would store a resource, but do not have the store condition (@sec:store-condition) "only stored when not redundant".
-The idea here is that that save condition is only used for those collections that are a last resort to saving a resource automatically.
+The idea here is that that store condition is only used for those collections that are a last resort to saving a resource automatically.
 A client can in this case see this last resort option and perform a more suitable action.

 ==== Allowed When Not Claimed

 The "allowed when not claimed" client control policy describes that a client may decide where to store a resource in case no collection wants to store the resource.
-This policy deviates from the "allowed when not preferred" policy because this one does not have a save condition filter.
+This policy deviates from the "allowed when not preferred" policy because this one does not have a store condition filter.

 ==== No Control

 The "no control" client control allows no deviation from the @sgv rules.
-If a resource is not saved, it will not be saved.
+If a resource is not stored, it will not be stored.

 ==== One File One Resource

 A big advantage of LDP is that it easily maps to the file structure storage of a typical file systems.
-If someone wants to save their Solid Pods on their own machine, it's easy for them to access the data.
+If someone wants to store their Solid Pods on their own machine, it's easy for them to access the data.
 The one file one resource flag signals an LDP server that no @http
 #link("https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Identifying_resources_on_the_Web#fragment")[fragments]
 are present in the named nodes in this collection.